sumikara/retail-datawarehouse-e2e/README.md

 | **Combined (unified fact)** | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ |

 > Note: Online transactions carry `engagement_id` (digital behavior); offline transactions carry `store_id` and `employee_id`.
 Rows without a valid FK resolve to the `-1` sentinel (unknown) dimension row, preserving referential integrity without data loss.
+> **Date table strategy:** The date dimension is treated as a special warehouse dimension.
+Unlike other dimensions, it is not populated from the normalized layer.
+> **Granularity awareness **
+The fact table grain is explicitly defined as one row = one retail transaction.

 ---

-## 9. Pipeline Orchestration Flow
+## Pipeline Orchestration, Logging, and Batch Logic

-The pipeline is fully orchestrated via a hierarchy of PL/pgSQL stored procedures:
+The pipeline is orchestrated through PL/pgSQL stored procedures that separate ingestion, standardization, mapping, normalized load, and dimensional load.

 ```mermaid
 flowchart TD